Francisco-1088/merakiSwitchProfiler/README.md

 ![image alt text](images/network_tags.png)

 5. [Tag switches](https://documentation.meraki.com/General_Administration/Organizations_and_Networks/Organization_Menu/Manage_Tags#Creating_Device_tags) you want to copy switch port profiles to with the same tag you defined in `config.py` under `dst_switch_tag`
+6. OPTIONAL: You may use the provided `switchTagger.py` and `switches.csv` files to automatically tag your switches.
+You have to modify the sample CSV with your own switch serials and the tags you wish to assign to them separated by commas as a string.
+You then execute this script with `python switchTagger.py`
-6. Tag these same switches with one additonal tag that has the exact same name as the switch port profile you want to deploy on this switch from your source template.
+7. Tag these same switches with one additonal tag that has the exact same name as the switch port profile you want to deploy on this switch from your source template.
 For example, if you want to copy the switch port configs on a MS410-16 profile named `ms410-16-t1`, you must tag a corresponding MS410-16 switch with the tag `ms410-16-t1`.

 ![image alt text](images/switch_tags.png)
 ![image alt text](images/port_profiles.png)